 For all ponds you will have crystal clear water in a week or two.

 When you are cleaning water of algae, you are clearing the water, not the bottom or sides of the pond.

 Algae on the sides and the bottom of the pond are a natural part of the environment, you will find a lot of your good bacteria living in this algae, the only way to get rid of this type of algae is a UV light unit.
 This type of algae does not cloud the water.

-Windsor fish hatchery is not open to the public at this time, we have moved to the central coast and are in the process of building a new hatchery for koi and goldfish breeding.
-Koi will be back online soon, the hatchery will be open to the public late 2018.
+Windsor fish hatchery is not open to the public we are online only, we have moved to the central coast and are in the process of building a new hatchery for koi and goldfish breeding, This is a five year plan 2019 will be our third year.